Which organizations are eligible to apply to the CONNECT Program?

 Is there a cost to participate in the CONNECT program?

-The RGK Center recognizes there will be organizations for which this fee may be prohibitive.
-In these cases, organizations will be invited to join a scholarship pool for the opportunity to be selected for a fee waiver.
-Note: only nonprofit organizations are eligible to receive a fee waiver.
+Note: CONNECT recognizes there will be organizations for which the program fee may be prohibitive.
+In these cases, organizations will be invited to join a scholarship pool for the opportunity to be selected to receive a full or partial fee waiver.
+Only nonprofit organizations are eligible to receive a fee waiver.

 How does my organization pay the administrative fee?

-Participating organizations will be sent one invoice after their project kick-off meeting and will be given 60 days to pay.
+Participating organizations will be sent one invoice after their project kick-off meeting and will be given 60 days to complete their payment.
+Invoices can be paid via check or ACH (electronic fund transfer).

 How can my organization support the CONNECT program?